Clifra-Jones/Meraki-API/README.md

 Windows

-Windows Powershell <= 6.1
+Windows Powershell <= 5.1
+NOTE: Certain functions donot currently work with Powershell 5.1.
+I will research of I can fix that but at htos time if yu want full functionality you should run 6+.

-You should install this module inthe User scope unless it is being installed on a shared system.
+You should install this module in the User scope unless it is being installed on a shared system.

 User Scope Install